 You could look at recently sold, comparable property in the local area to get a feel of what property is generally selling for.
 Speak with the team in your local Reeds Rains branch for their opinion on your offer, and whether they believe it will be successful.
 They will have an idea of what the seller of the property will accept.

 Exchange of contracts is the point at which you are legally bound to buy the house and nobody can back out of the transaction.

-There are three different types of survey available and depending on the age and condition of the property depends on which type would be most suitable for you.
+There are three main types of survey which are explained in a brochure produced by our sister company, e.surv Chartered Surveyors.
 The lender you choose may also request you have a survey if they think the property has structural problems.

 YOUR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.